 Rachael explains: “Humanists are very accepting that other people have religious belief, and that all people are welcome at and will feel included in a humanist ceremony – no matter what their belief.
 Some humanist celebrants offer people time for reflection and prayer if they know that that’s what people from some side of the families will want to do.”

 Laura adds, "I've worked with a lot of couples who grew up around religion and, understandably, that upbringing can feel like an important part of who they are.
 So while I personally prefer not to include actual prayers, I'm really happy to find creative ways to pay tribute to religious culture.
 I've included a glass smashing at the end of a ceremony for a groom from a Jewish family.
 Another couple lit a unity candle which celebrated their union but also gave a little nod to their Irish Catholic roots."

 READ MORE: 36 Wonderful Woodland Wedding Ideas

 However, if you definitely want to include religious content or rituals in your wedding, you’re best to choose an independent celebrant.

-Sarah says: “As an independent celebrant, I say you can be mixed faith, no faith, interfaith, humanist, traditional or modern.
+Independent celebrant Sarah Noble explains: “As an independent celebrant, I say you can be mixed faith, no faith, interfaith, humanist, traditional or modern.
 For a truly heartfelt ceremony, love is all you need.”

 You don’t have to be a humanist to have a humanist wedding, however couples often discover an affinity with the humanist philosophy (non-religious, living an ethical life looking to science, reason and compassion).
 If you simply want a lovely ceremony, look to a celebrant.

-Here’s a brief outline of a humanist wedding ceremony from humanism.org.
+Here’s a brief outline of a humanist wedding ceremony, according to humanism.org.